CSCI305/csci305-ml-lab/README.md

   - Questions 1, 6, 8, 10, and 11 will be graded all or nothing
   - Questions 11 - 16, will be given full credit for reasonable answers
   - The remaining questions will be graded with partial credit
-* 10 points for working code, with no errors
+* 10 points for working code, with no errors: All or nothing
 * 10 points for documented code
+  - 2 points per function: `isMember`, `list2Set`, `union`, and `intersect` commented with a good description of what the function does
+  - 2 points for header